 The Mary Kline Classic is a charity high school basketball all-star event put on in honor of the late Mary Kline, as well as anyone else who has lost their life to, or is currently battling, any form of cancer.

-The one-day event, which is hosted during the spring, has taken place three times, and features an underclassmen game (top sophomores & juniors), senior game, three-point shootout and slam dunk contest.
+The All-Star event features an underclassmen game (top sophomores & juniors), senior game, three-point shootout and slam dunk contest.

 All proceeds benefit the National Brain Tumor Society and Brain Tumor Research at Thomas Jefferson University Hospital.

 Over the past four years, the MKC has raised a total of $86,000 for cancer research, with $31,000 coming in 2014.